Robin (character): Batman '89: Drake Winston

-In 2021, DC published Batman '89, a limited series that served as a continuation of Tim Burton's Batman films Batman and Batman Returns, ignoring the subsequent films Batman Forever (1995) and Batman & Robin (1997), in which actor Michael Keaton did not appear following Burton's departure from the franchise.
-This series featured a new version of Robin named Drake Winston (whose appearance is inspired by Marlon Wayans, who was originally attached to play the role in the Burton films).
-Winston is a mechanic who works at Royal Autobody, an auto shop in Burnside owned by Harvey Dent's childhood mentor, Jerome Otis.
-His ancestors had their own automotive company that was acquired by Bruce Wayne's great-grandfather in a forced buyout.
+In 2021, DC published Batman '89, a limited series that served as a continuation of Tim Burton's Batman films Batman and Batman Returns and ignores the subsequent films Batman Forever (1995) and Batman & Robin (1997), in which actor Michael Keaton did not appear following Burton's departure from the franchise.
+This series featured a new version of Robin named Drake Winston; his appearance is inspired by Marlon Wayans, who was originally attached to play the role in the Burton films.
+Winston is a mechanic who works at Royal Autobody, an auto shop in Burnside.
 He strongly dislikes cops and authority figures and dresses up as a masked vigilante at night to help the residents of his neighborhood.
 He is initially distrustful of both Bruce Wayne and Batman, but after witnessing his dedication towards helping people and figuring out they are the same person, the two become partners and work together to stop Dent and arsonists terrorizing the city.

-In the series follow-up, Batman '89: Echoes, Drake works together with Batman and Barbara Gordon to investigate and later stop Jonathan Crane and Ra's al Ghul from distributing fear toxin.
-He dons a suit reminiscent of Nightwing's New 52 red costume and Chris O'Donnell's Robin suit from Batman & Robin.
+In the series follow-up, Batman '89: Echoes, Winston works together with Batman and Barbara Gordon to investigate and later stop Jonathan Crane and Ra's al Ghul from distributing fear toxin.
+He dons a suit reminiscent of Nightwing's New 52 red costume and the Robin design from Batman & Robin.
 He also has a group of colleagues that help him monitor the city and fight criminals known as "The Nightwings."

 Dick Grayson (Earth Two)

 The Robin of Earth-Two is a parallel version of the fictional DC Comics superhero, who was introduced after DC Comics created Earth-Two, a parallel world that was retroactively established as the home of characters which had been published in the Golden Age of comic books.
 This allowed creators to publish comic books featuring Robin while being able to disregard Golden Age stories, solving an incongruity, as Robin had been published as a single ongoing incarnation since inception.
 Robin's history is the same as his mainline counterpart, but does not occur in a floating timeline.
-In Crisis on Infinite Earths, Robin is killed by the Anti-Monitor's Shadow Demons.
-However, a version of him is restored when the multiverse is recreated in Infinite Crisis.